 Interested or want to know more about adopting a baby?

-62% of the children we have placed are aged 3 years and under.
-Although there are single children under the age of 12 months within this age range, more often these children are part of a sibling group.
+There are single children under the age of 12 months within this age range, more often these children are part of a sibling group.

 What is adoption?